vitalii-andriiovskyi/ngx-owl-carousel-o/CONTRIBUTING.md

 Following steps are recommended:
 1. Reading section [**Structure of lib**](#structure-of-lib).

 2. Forking project (detail info is on page [GitHub - Contributing to a Project](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project); also this [link](https://github.com/OwlCarousel2/OwlCarousel2/blob/develop/CONTRIBUTING.md#pull-requests) can help).
+Creating new branches must be from 'develop' master.

 3. Pulling requests and making changes.

 4. Launching existing tests and writing new tests (this step can't be avoided).
 To launch tests run `ng test ngx-owl-carousel-o`.
 There'll be an issue on this step.
 The way of avoiding it is below.

 5. When everything is good and tests are passing, push your topic branch up to your fork and open a Pull Request.

 ### Issue with testing.